How Molecular Test Orders are Accessioned in Lab with LigoLab's LIS System

-With PCR testing volumes for COVID-19 flat-lining across the country, the molecular diagnostics laboratories that invested in technology and infrastructure to meet the demands of the pandemic can now pivot, expand test menus, and provide other forms of testing for their clients.
+With largely a return to normalcy, the molecular diagnostics laboratories that invested in PCR testing technology and infrastructure to meet the demands of the COVID-19 pandemic can now pivot, expand test menus, and provide other forms of molecular LIS testing for their clients.

 The LigoLab LIS & RCM Laboratory Informatics Platform is a perfect example of a comprehensive and highly configurable LIS system.
-It’s comprised of powerful modules that support all testing disciplines, including anatomic pathology, clinical laboratory, and molecular diagnostics.
-Additionally, the platform also includes modules for lab RCM (revenue cycle management) and direct-to-consumer (patient outreach software).
+It comprises powerful modules supporting all testing disciplines, including anatomic pathology, clinical pathology, and molecular diagnostics.
+Additionally, the LIS system platform also includes modules for lab RCM (lab revenue cycle management) and direct-to-consumer lab testing (patient outreach software).

-Every module on the LIS shares the same database and software infrastructure.
-There are no data silos with this all-in-one LIS software.
-It’s tailor-made for independent clinical laboratories and anatomic pathology groups interested in maximizing workflow automation, expanding services, and scaling operations while both gaining and retaining customers.
+Every module embedded within the LIS system software shares the same database and infrastructure.
+There are no data silos with this all-in-one lab information system platform.
+It’s tailor-made for independent clinical laboratories and anatomic pathology groups interested in maximizing lab workflow automation, expanding services, and scaling operations while both gaining and retaining customers.

-So what elements of the molecular diagnostics module help the LigoLab platform stand out when compared against the competition for best LIS software?
+So what elements of the molecular lab software module help the LigoLab platform stand out when compared to the competition for the best LIS software?

-Let’s start by taking a look at how molecular lab specimens are accessioned in lab.
+Let’s start by taking a look at how molecular lab software specimens are accessioned in a molecular LIS.

-Accessioning a Molecular Test Order in the LIS
+Accessioning a Test Order in a Molecular LIS

 You can also see in the same image that the user is in the Ordering Module.
 To start accessioning a manual order, the user next clicks on the New Order workflow queue button.
 Also, take note that there is a Remote Orders workflow queue as well.
-This is where orders from a client’s EHR interface or Web Connect, LigoLab’s web-based client portal, come into the lab with pre-populated fields.
-The Remote Orders workflow queue also supports incoming orders from TestDirectly, LigoLab’s direct-to-consumer portal.
-(For a quick look at LigoLab Web Connect and the TestDirectly Portal, check out these product overviews).
+This is where orders from a client’s Electronic Health Record (EHR) interface or Web Connect, LigoLab’s web-based client portal, come into the lab with pre-populated fields.
+The Remote Orders workflow queue also supports incoming orders from TestDirectly, LigoLab’s direct-to-consumer lab testing portal.
+(For a quick look at the TestDirectly Portal, check out these LigoLab product overviews.

 Now let’s continue with our look at a manual order in the New Order workflow.

-By entering a combination of the patient’s name and date of birth, the LIS can quickly detect if there is an existing patient profile in the system.
+By entering a combination of the patient’s name and date of birth, the molecular lab software can quickly detect if there is an existing patient profile in the LIS system.
 If there is, a window will pop up with an option to link the current order to the existing patient profile.

-For LigoLab customers that have also licensed the lab RCM module (lab billing software), real-time insurance eligibility checks and insurance discovery validation are also available.
+For LigoLab customers who have also licensed LigoLab’s lab RCM module (laboratory billing software), real-time insurance eligibility checks and insurance discovery validation are also available.
 Both represent a significant advantage for the lab as they greatly increase the clean claim ratio and dramatically lower the risk of compliance liability.

 Next, the user adds the payment source.
 In the example below, insurance has been selected from the Payment Source drop-down menu.
 Please note that the Insurance Eligibility button has also been highlighted.